 Our family has enjoyed playing Christmas Bingo as part of our holiday party.
 We bring gifts (generally from the dollar store) for the prizes.
 Your family may take delight in making Christmas Bingo a part of your holiday traditions.
 It has the added benefit of reinforcing the importance of reading.

-Set 1 contains playing cards as well as the “calling cards."
-Set 2,3, and 4 contain additional playing cards.
+This set contains playing cards as well as the “calling cards."
 (We’ve used the Christmas M & M’s for markers.
 Make sure you buy plenty of Christmas M & M’s because when you use them as markers they have a tendency to “disappear”.)

 You have heard of homonyms -- words that sound the same but are spelled differently.
 Well, you and your children may enjoy our "Homonym Phrases."
 Read the clues on each card, you will be reading words that seem to make no sense.
 But when you listen to the words you are reading all together, they turn into Christmas phrases.
 Give it a try!
 Here's an example: Read the words "Sand does were chop."
 When you listen to what you are saying, you hear the homonym phrase "Santa's Workshop."